A robust method to identify chimera states: introduction

 In this work, we consider a system of topological signals defined on a $1$-simplicial complex, i.e., a network, where dynamical variables are associated not only with nodes but also with links~\cite{bianconi2021higher}.
 The model fits, thus, in the recent framework of higher-order networks~\cite{battiston2020networks, majhi2022dynamics, bick2023higher, boccaletti2023structure, battiston2026collective}, where interactions are not limited to pairwise connections but can involve more complex relations encoded by hypergraphs, and simplicial or cell complexes~\cite{natphys, millan2025topology}.
 More specifically, we consider the dynamics of topological signals coupled via the discrete Dirac operator~\cite{bianconi2021topological}, such that the nodes behave as coupled oscillators, despite having no intrinsic oscillatory dynamics.
 Such setting has been shown to yield rich synchronization~\cite{carletti2025global, muolo2026synchronization} and pattern formation~\cite{giambagli2022diffusion, muolo2024three, muolo2024turing} dynamics.
 The adapted FitzHugh-Nagumo model~\cite{FitzHugh1961, Nagumo} considered here, with dynamics on both nodes and links, exhibits a rich range of behaviors, by including chimera, coherent and incoherent regimes, making it a suitable benchmark for classification tasks.
 Note that, while chimera states have been found on hypergraphs~\cite{zhang2021unified, kundu2022higher, ghosh_chimera2, bick_nonlocal1, zhang2024deeper, mau2024phase, muolo2025pinning, djeudjo2025chimera}, such behavior had not been observed in systems of coupled topological signals.

 Motivated by this research question, we develop a Fourier transform-based framework to analyze the time series, i.e., the time evolution of node signals; by starting from simulated data, we extract instantaneous amplitude, phase, and frequency for the time series generated from the dynamics of each node by using a refined windowed Fourier transform.
 We then quantify their local variations across the network by computing the total normalized variations~\cite{muolo2024phase}, a measure of the (spatial) smoothness of the signal under study.
 In this way, we associate to each time series three quantities, the total normalized variation of amplitude, phase and frequency, that form the basis of a classification scheme capable of distinguishing between synchronized, chimera, and irregular regimes.
 More precisely, we leverage on the use of hierarchical clustering and dendrograms to cluster the data and thus automatically determine the class and the associated dynamical behavior.
-The proposed approach provides a robust way to identify different dynamical patterns by using directly measurable signal features, and it is applicable to a broad class of networked dynamical systems, beyond the one proposed hereby.
+The proposed approach provides a robust way to identify different dynamical patterns by using directly measurable signal features; { we have shown that it does not rely on a given threshold as, e.g., for the SI} and it is applicable to a broad class of networked dynamical systems, beyond the {ones} hereby proposed.

 The remainder of the manuscript is organized as follows.
 Sec.~\ref{sec:model} introduces the theoretical model, the governing equations of the system, and shows the existence of the homogeneous solutions along with their stability analysis.
-Sec.~\ref{sec:results} presents the main results and the classification method.
+Sec.~\ref{sec:results} presents the main results, the Fourier method and the classification.
 We conclude Sec.~\ref{sec:results} by exploring the effects of system parameters on the observed dynamical regimes.
 Finally, in Sec.~\ref{sec:concl} we resume our main findings and discuss possible future research directions.